Tips for building your business website

 5. Budget for SEA

 Search Engine Advertising, or SEA, is a good way to attract visitors to your website.
-Your ad will appear above unpaid search results.Ā In the ads, use keywords relevant to your target audience.
+Your ad will appear above unpaid search results.
+In the ads, use keywords relevant to your target audience.
 SEA is paid per click: CPC (cost per click) or PPC (pay per click).

-6. Customer reviews
+6. Score with customer reviews

-Do you gather and use your customers' or prospective customers' personal data?
-Check if you comply with theĀ General Data Protection RegulationĀ (GDPR).
+You can place reviews customers have sent you on your website.
+These are called testimonials or experiences.
+Do you gather and use your customers personal data?
+Check if you comply with the General Data Protection Regulation (GDPR).

 When it comes to reviews, you must follow online sales regulations.
 For example, you must inform your customer about how you handle reviews and do your best to prevent fake reviews.
 You are not allowed to take down negative reviews unless they are clearly fake.